jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 do them dirty, but if it happens, do you know how your organization would detect it?
-If you dont, youre not alone, and it may have already happened.Shame on you.What motivates employees to steal data?
+If you dont, youre not alone, and it may have already happened.
+Shame on you.
+What motivates employees to steal data?
 In our experience, it is largely
 Financial.
 Whether they plan to use the data to commit financial crimes